MrFlyingPizza/cmpt-125-adt-assignment-summer-2020/README.md

    ```

    Is it possible to implement this `operator==` without changing the types of
-   the parameters?
+   its parameters?
 If so, give an implementation of `operator==` that works
    correctly.
-If not, explain how you would modify `Stack` to make this work.
+If not, explain how you would modify `Stack` to make this work
+   efficiently.

    Write your answer for this question in a text file named
    [equality.txt](equality.txt).